 Power Saving Schemes

-To evaluate the power saving impact of different power saving schemes for XR/CG, companies are encouraged to evaluate UE power consumption for scenarios presented below:
+To evaluate the power saving impact of different power saving schemes for XR/CG, companies are encouraged to evaluate UE power consumption as described below:

 As a baseline, UE is always ON, i.e., UE is always available for gNB scheduling of XR/CG traffic, is considered.
-Te power consumption of AlwaysOn could be reference for power saving gain calculation.
+The power consumption of AlwaysOn could be reference for power saving gain calculation.

 Optionally following power saving mechanisms can be further considered.